 File a disability discrimination complaint based on your multiple chemical sensitivities.
 The ADA is enforced by the Equal Employment Opportunity Commission (EEOC).
 The EEOC has numerous offices around the country.
 File your complaint at the nearest one to your place of employment.
 For help locating the appropriate EEOC office, call 1-800-669-4000, or for a list of offices and instructions on filing your complaint, visit the EEOC website.
 You may want to consider consulting a lawyer who specializes in employment discrimination and labor laws for help filing a claim or to take further civil action.

-Being allergic or sensitivity to chemical products can be a nightmare for the person suffering.
+Being allergic or sensitive to chemical products can be a nightmare for the person suffering.
 But trying to cope with it at work is even worse.
 In many cases, your chemical sensitivity may qualify as a disability under the law.
 Want to know more?
-Speak with an employment law attorney today at no charge to learn more about your options.
+Consider speaking with an employment law attorney today.